Last Updated on October 6, 2020 by Scott

-Depending on what you will be using it for emergency use, tailgating, camping, etc, find a generator that will run your refrigerator for the time period you are needing.
+Depending on what you will be using it for (emergency use, tailgating, camping, etc.), find a generator that will run your refrigerator for the time period you require.

-Of course, with a larger fridge, comes a larger wattage demand.
-When it comes to using a solar generator to power a fridge, you are going to get a longer use out of powering a smaller fridge than a much larger fridge.
+Refrigerators come in all shapes and sizes, from the small mini-fridge you would put in a dorm room to a large fridge capable of holding enough food for a large family.
+Of course, with a larger fridge comes a larger wattage demand.
+When it comes to using a solar generator to power a fridge, you are going to get more use out of powering a smaller fridge than a much larger fridge.

 If you plan on using a solar generator to power a fridge during a power outage, I suggest moving your most perishable foods to a smaller fridge (if you have one) and powering it with your solar generator.

-You will get more charge time this way and keep your food cooler for longer.
-If you are unable to use a smaller fridge, limit the amount of times your refrigerator is opened to keep as much cool air in the fridge as possible.
+You will get more charge time and keep your food cooler for longer.
+If you are unable to use a smaller fridge, limit the number of times your refrigerator is opened to keep as much cool air in the fridge as possible.

 This will maximize your solar generator usage and help you get the most time out of a single charge.